 Melco and PBL may take action to construct and operate new gaming projects located in other countries in the Asian region, which, along with their current operations, may compete with our projects in Macau and could have adverse consequences to us and the interests of our minority shareholders.
 For example, another joint venture entity of Melco and PBL (in which we do not have any interest) participated in a consortium that submitted a bid for one of two licenses to operate casinos in Singapore in 2006.
 Although the consortium did not win such bid, Melco and PBL may seek other gaming projects in Asia through joint venture entities (in which we will not have any interest).
 We could face competition from these other gaming projects, including competition for management time and resources.
 We also face competition from regional competitors, which include PBL's Crown Casino Melbourne and Burswood Casino in Australia.
-We expect to continue to receive significant support from both Melco and PBL in terms of their local experience, operating skills, international experience and high standards.
-Specifically, we have support arrangements with Melco and PBL under which they provide us administrative support and technical expertise in connection with the development of the City of Dreams and the Macau Peninsula projects and the operations of the Crown Macau and the Mocha Clubs businesses.
+We expect to continue to receive significant support from both Melco and PBL under which they provide us administrative support and technical experience and high standards.
+Specifically, we have support arrangements with Melco and PBL under which they provide us administrative support and technical experises.
 In addition, PBL has seconded to our subsidiaries several of their key project development personnel to form our core interim project management team and intends to second additional management employees when our development projects are in operation.
-Should Melco or PBL decide to focus more attention on casino gaming projects located in other areas of Asia that may be expanding or commencing their gaming industries, or should economic conditions or other factors result in a significant decrease in gaming revenues and number of patrons in Macau, Melco or PBL may make strategic decisions to focus on their other projects rather than us, whi
+Should Melco or PBL decide to focus more attention on casino gaming projects located in other areas of Asia that may be expanding or commencing their gaming industries, or should economic conditions or other factors result in a significant decrease in gaming revenues and number of patrons in Macau, Melco or PBL may extended to our subsidiaries several of their key project are in operation.
+Should may make strategic decisions to focus on their other projects result in a significant decrease in gaming revenues and number of patrons in Macau, Melco or P